lynnfaraday/aresmush.com/_root/tutorials/config/fs3combat_damage.md

         FLESH: 60
         IMPAIR: 100

 Now 0-39 is a graze, 40-59 is flesh, 60-99 is impaired, and 100+ is incap.
+This means you'd never get an incap wound through a random roll alone; you'd need a damage modifier.

-## Healing Points
+## healing_points

-You can configure the number of healing points required to lower a wound to make damage either more realistic (higher numbers, slower healing) or more Hollywood-ish (lower numbers, higher healing).
+You can configure the number of healing points required to lower a wound to the next damage level.
+You can make damage either more realistic (higher numbers, slower healing) or more Hollywood-ish (lower numbers, faster healing).

-A character gets 1 healing point per day by default, and 2 if they're in a hospital, under a doctor's care, or make a healing roll.
-So if you set the healing time for IMPAIR to 7, it means that the character will heal from Impaired down to Flesh Wound in 3-7 days.
+A character gets 1 healing point per day by default, and 2 if they're in a hospital, under a doctor's care, or successfully make a healing roll.
+So if you set the healing time for IMPAIR to 7, it means that the character will heal from Impaired down to Flesh Wound in 4-7 days.

-## Healing Cron Job
+## healing_cron

 You can configure when the healing code runs.
 By default it runs daily after midnight.
 See the [Cron Job Tutorial](http://www.aresmush.com/tutorials/code/configuring-cron) for help if you want to change this.